Daniel-Rabinovich/blocks/README.md

-# Blocks
+# About
-Privacy oriented note taking app
+Privacy oriented note taking app [Demo](https://mdblocks.xyz)

-The data is encrypted with AES in the frontend before sent to the backend, **TLS should be used**
+* The data is encrypted with AES-256 in the frontend before sent to the backend.
+* Use markdown to style your notes
+* Simple registration

 ## Setting up the database